 I always try to come up with new toppings for my party standard of crostini.
 My inspiration usually comes from food combinations I enjoy for dinner.
 In this case the inspiration came from my fallback entertaining option of 4 hour roasted pork shoulder, crusted in fennel seeds which I serve with a citrus fennel salad.

 The pork recipe came from Jamie Oliver‘s ‘Jamie’s Italy’ book.
 Probably my most-used cookbook.
 I could go on all day about my love for Mr Oliver but as much as I love all his books (and I do have them all), this is the one I return to time and time again.
-You can find it in my shop.

 Other uses for the pork